xkubov/django-is-core/docs/installation.rst

 .. attribute:: IS_CORE_COLUMN_MANAGER

   Allow administration column manager (table columns can be hidden with this function).
-The defalut value is ``False``.
+The default value is ``False``.